 Airlines & Routes at Western Sydney International Airport

-Air New Zealand, Singapore Airlines, Qantas and Jetstar confirmed.
-More to come.
+Air New Zealand, Singapore Airlines, Emirates, Qatar Airways, Qantas and Jetstar confirmed.

-As of April 2026, two international carriers have confirmed services from Western Sydney International Airport: Air New Zealand, flying to Auckland from opening day on 26 October 2026, and Singapore Airlines, flying to Singapore from 23 November 2026.
+As of May 2026, four international carriers are confirmed or formally cleared for services from Western Sydney International Airport.
+Air New Zealand flies to Auckland from opening day, 26 October 2026.
+Singapore Airlines launches to Singapore from 23 November 2026.
+Emirates and Qatar Airways received formal Australian government clearance in May 2026 for up to seven weekly services each to Dubai and Doha — exact dates are to be confirmed and tickets are not yet on sale.
 Domestically, Qantas and Jetstar have signed to operate routes to Melbourne, Brisbane, and the Gold Coast from October 2026.
-This page tracks confirmed services as they are announced — check back, because more carriers are expected before opening.
+This page tracks confirmed and cleared services as they are announced.

 Confirmed Launch Carriers

 Air New Zealand and Singapore Airlines cover the international routes on day one, or close to it.
+Emirates and Qatar Airways will add daily services to Dubai and Doha in late 2026 once schedules are confirmed.
 The Qantas Group — operating through QantasLink and Jetstar on the domestic side — handles connections to Melbourne, Brisbane, and the Gold Coast.
 Qantas Freight arrives even earlier, in July 2026, becoming the first Qantas aircraft to operate from WSI.

-Sources: WSI Airport media releases (wsiairport.com.au/media-releases); Air New Zealand — Flying from Western Sydney International Airport (airnewzealand.com.au, checked 11 April 2026); Minister for Infrastructure — Air New Zealand confirmation (minister.infrastructure.gov.au, 2 April 2026); Minister for Infrastructure — Singapore Airlines confirmation (minister.infrastructure.gov.au, 24 March 2026).
-Information as of 11 April 2026.
+Sources: WSI Airport media releases (wsiairport.com.au/media-releases); Air New Zealand — Flying from Western Sydney International Airport (airnewzealand.com.au, checked 21 April 2026); Minister for Infrastructure — Air New Zealand confirmation (minister.infrastructure.gov.au, 2 April 2026); Minister for Infrastructure — Singapore Airlines confirmation (minister.infrastructure.gov.au, 24 March 2026); Emirates and Qatar Airways bilateral clearance — Greek City Times (greekcitytimes.com, 19 May 2026); Travel and Tour World (travelandtourworld.com, May 2026).
+Information current as of 21 May 2026.

 Air New Zealand to Auckland